Outstanding Doctoral Dissertation Award

-The Doctoral Dissertation Award (launched in 2016) is awarded annually to recognize a recent doctoral candidate who has successfully defended and completed his or her Ph.D. dissertation in computer graphics and interactive techniques.
-This award recognizes young researchers who have already made a notable contribution very early during their doctoral study.
-The award is presented each year at the SIGGRAPH Conference, and is accompanied by a plaque, complimentary full conference registration and travel to the award ceremony.
+Launched in 2016, the Doctoral Dissertation Award is awarded annually to recognize a recent doctoral candidate who has successfully defended and completed his or her Ph.D. dissertation in computer graphics and interactive techniques.
+Recognizing young researchers who have already made a notable contribution very early during their doctoral study, the award is presented each year at the SIGGRAPH Conference and is accompanied by a plaque, complimentary full conference registration and travel to the award ceremony.
 Honorable Mentions may also be awarded.

 - 2019 Angela Dai

 - 2019 Adriana Schulz

 All doctoral dissertations successfully defended (or thesis accepted) during the calendar year prior to the nomination deadline are eligible for consideration.
 There is no limit on the number of nominations that can be made from any single institution or advisor.
 The key criteria used to evaluate the nominations include technical depth, significance of the research contribution, potential impact on theory and practice, and quality of presentation.

 The submitted dissertation should be a finalized version.
 Nominations are welcomed from any country, but only English language versions will be accepted.
 Nominations are evaluated by the Outstanding Doctoral Dissertation Award Committee.

 - Name, address, phone number, and email address of the nominator

 - Name, address, and email address of the candidate